Rhodexa/CTS6/README.md

+# This is work in progress.
+Do you wanna keep working on this?
+Be part of CTS6 development!
 # CTS6
 Finally! **Chiptune Studio Magic 6** is here! ...why the hype?
 Well... this is the first fully functional CTS version LOL